EU Blue Card

 The EU Blue Card Scheme is designed to make Europe a more attractive destination for highly educated persons from outside the European Union.
-All twenty-seven EU member states, except the United Kingdom, Denmark and Ireland, participate in the EU Blue Card scheme.
+All EU member states, except the United Kingdom, Denmark and Ireland, participate in the EU Blue Card scheme.

 Highly qualified persons have opted in the past for destinations such as the United States, Canada or Australia.
 The European initiative has a number of distinctive qualities that will help Europe become the world's most favourite migration destination:

 - Working and salary conditions equal to nationals

 - Entitlement to a series of socio-economic rights